SmokinCaterpillar/pypet/doc/source/cookbook/environment.rst

         whatsoever, because there are references kept for all data that is supposed to be stored.

+    :const:`~pypet.pypetconstant.WRAP_MODE_NETLOCK` ('NETLOCK')

+        Similar to 'LOCK' but locks can be shared acrross a network.
+        Sharing is established by running a lock server that distributes locks to the individual processes.
+        Can be used with SCOOP_ if all hosts have access to a shared home directory.
+        Allows loading of data during runs.

     If you don't want wrapping at all use :const:`pypet.pypetconstants.MULTIPROC_MODE_NONE` ('NONE').

     If you have no clue what I am talking about, you might want to take a look at multiprocessing_ in python to learn more about locks, queues and thread safety and so forth.

+* ``queue_maxsize``

+    Maximum size of the Storage Queue, in case of ``'QUEUE'`` wrapping.
+    ``0`` means infinite, ``-1`` (default) means the educated guess of ``2 * ncores``.

+* ``port``

+    Port to be used by lock server in case of ``'NETLOCK'`` wrapping.
+    Can be a single integer as well as a tuple ``(7777, 9999)`` to specify a range of ports from which to pick a random one.
+    Leave `None` for using pyzmq's default range.
+    In case automatic determining of the host's IP address fails, you can also pass the full address (including the protocol and the port) of the host in the network like ``'tcp://127.0.0.1:7777'``.

 * ``param gc_interval``